satellitestudio/countryflag/README.md

-Returns an emoji flag or possible fallbacks for a given iso2 code
+Returns an emoji flag or possible fallbacks for a given iso2 or iso3 code